Optimization for Solder Paste Printing Process to Reduce Solder Ball Formation

 The VIPPO (Via in Pad Plated Over) process, also known as Plated Over for Via (POFV), is a common technique in HDI (High-Density Interconnect) PCB manufacturing.
 It is used to improve the flatness of the board, reduce solder joint voids, and is particularly suitable for high-density wiring requirements such as BGA (Ball Grid Array) components.

-Lead-free solder has a higher melting point, which helps to reduce the formation of solder balls.
+Lead-free solder has a higher melting point, which for the purpose of helping to reduce the formation of solder balls.
 By selecting the appropriate lead-free solder, it is possible to improve soldering quality while being environmentally friendly.

 Below is a comparison of lead-free solder and leaded solder in preventing solder ball formation: